How Long Do We Have?

 The United States is now somewhere between the "apathy

-to dependence" phase of Professor Tyler's definition of democracy, with
+to dependence" phase of Professor Tyler's cycle of democracy, with

 some forty percent of the nation's population already having reached the